 When Joker is in custody they take away his jacket and gloves--when he's sitting in the holding cell clapping for Commissioner Gordon, when Gordon removes his handcuffs and when Batman is attacking him in the interrogation room, he has no gloves.
 But right after his escape when he's riding in the back of the police car, his jacket is still gone but he suddenly has gloves again.

-When Batman flies into the building, he knocks over the middle Hostage/Clown, but in the scene where he realizes the Clowns are hostages, the Hostage/Clown is back in the middle.
+(at around 2h 5 mins) When Batman flies into the building, he knocks over the middle Hostage/Clown, but when he realizes the Clowns are hostages, the Hostage/Clown is back in the middle.
 This is most obvious when the snipers try to shoot at them, and you can clearly see all three of the Hostages/Clowns.

 From the opening sequence to almost the end of the bank robbery, the Joker isn't wearing any kind of makeup, his hair color is natural too.
 After the scene of bus breaking in the mob bank, his hair change color to slimy green, revealing who he is.

-In a scene where The Joker is telling Rachel the story of how he got the scars.
-The Joker's philtrum (a space between the nose and upper lip) is clean but in the dialogue "She can't stand the sight of me" you can see a blood or some sort of dark colored liquid on it.
+(at around 51 mins) When The Joker is telling Rachel the story of how he got the scars, his philtrum (a space between the nose and upper lip) is clean but in the dialogue "She can't stand the sight of me" you can see a blood or some sort of dark colored liquid on it.
 In the next frame it's gone.

 At the beginning of the movie, during the heist, the robbers enter through the front doors (let's call this wall "north" and the wall that the bus crashes through is "west").
 At the end of the robbery when the bus leaves and the camera shows the exterior of the bank, the bus makes a right turn (merges with the other buses which are running directly parallel with the front wall "north").
 This is wrong since the bus only made a 90 degree turn, which would have made it directly perpendicular with the "north" wall instead of parallel as it is depicted in the film.
 In order for the bus to have merged with the other buses and proceed driving parallel with the "north" wall, it would have had to make a 180 degree turn instead of the 90 degree that was depicted in the film.
 You also know for a fact that the bus crashes through the "west" wall because throughout the heist, you can clearly see the windows that are shown later on the outside when the buses are leaving.

-In the second segment of the Lamborghini chase scene, the car is heading south on Franklin Street.
+(at around 1h 45 mins) In the second segment of the Lamborghini chase scene, the car is heading south on Franklin Street.
 It passes Gene and Giorgetti's restaurant, which appears on the right at the corner of Illinois Avenue.
 Moments later, the car is heading north on the same street, and the crash occurs with the restaurant on the left side of the car.
 (The restaurant has since been torn down.)

-When Batman has the sonar vision on, he can see shadows of objects like the SWAT members and the Joker's dogs.
+(at around 2h 5 mins) When Batman has the sonar vision on, he can see shadows of objects like the SWAT members and the Joker's dogs.
 Sonar would not pick up these shadows.
-While it is possible that the software which interprets the sonar data might create a virtual display with shadows for visibility's sake, that doesn't explain how the sonar manages to see the letters spelling SWAT on the officers' uniforms (e.g. in the scene where the SWATs exit the elevator).
+While it is possible that the software which interprets the sonar data might create a virtual display with shadows for visibility's sake, that doesn't explain how the sonar manages to see the letters spelling SWAT on the officers' uniforms (e.g. when the SWATs exit the elevator).

-For the hydraulic gun bender to work, it must apply superhuman force to both ends of the barrel; however, the device acts on the tip of the barrel only, while the impostor "batman" holds the other end of the gun.
+(at around 9 mins) For the hydraulic gun bender to work, it must apply superhuman force to both ends of the barrel; however, the device acts on the tip of the barrel only, while the impostor "Batman" holds the other end of the gun.